enabledhq/enabledhq.github.io/_posts/2017-07-14-innovation-trap-lean-startup.md

 hero-banner: /images/Blog_header_lean.png
 image: /images/img_lean_thumb.png
 description: >-
   The mantra nowadays: Move fast & break things.
 Is fast always good?
-Learn why Lean Startup & Jobs To Be Done should go together to avoid the innovation trap.
+To avoid the innovation trap, Lean Startup & Jobs To Be Done should go together.
 meta-description: >-
   The mantra nowadays: Move fast & break things.
 Is fast always good?
-Learn why Lean Startup & Jobs To Be Done should go together to avoid the innovation trap.
+To avoid the innovation trap, Lean Startup & Jobs To Be Done should go together.
 excerpt: >-
   The mantra nowadays: Move fast & break things.
 Is fast always good?
-Learn why Lean Startup & Jobs To Be Done should go together to avoid the innovation trap.
+To avoid the innovation trap, Lean Startup & Jobs To Be Done should go together.
 The mantra nowadays: >-
   Move fast & break things.
 Is fast always good?
-Learn why Lean Startup & Jobs To Be Done should go together to avoid the innovation trap.
+To avoid the innovation trap, Lean Startup & Jobs To Be Done should go together.
 short-link: goo.gl/oyv3td
 meta-keywords: >-
   Lean startup, jobs to be done, innovation trap, human centred design, jobs to